In key vote, Democrats reject Wheeler Cabinet appointment

 “If we’re to confirm Mr. Wheeler, though, I’m confident he’ll use the intelligence and subject matter expertise to do exactly what he did at the federal level, systematically deconstruct regulations that protect our environment,” Ebbin said.

-Among those voting for Wheeler’s appointment was centrist Democrat Joe Morrissey.
+Among those voting against Wheeler’s appointment was centrist Democrat Joe Morrissey.
 Morrissey previously indicated he found Wheeler’s answers during a committee question-and-answer session satisfactory and told The Washington Post he was open to supporting Wheeler, leading to questions about whether he would vote with the GOP.

 Wheeler is a former coal lobbyist who led the EPA during the latter half of the Trump administration, overseeing the rollbacks of environmental protections implemented under former President Barack Obama’s administration.

-Note: This story has been updated to correct how Morrissey voted.